dssg/cincinnati/README.md

 4. Run some experiments.
 Use `model.py` inside [blight_risk_prediction](blight_risk_prediction/) to train models. `model.py` requires you to provide a configuration file, see `default.yaml` in this folder for reference.  [experiments](blight_risk_prediction/experiments) folder contains more samples.
 5. Evaluate experiments, [model_evaluation](model_evaluation/) folder contains notebooks to evaluate models
 6. Prepare a new field test using the tools in [field_test_preparation](field_test_preparation/)

+##Notes
+* In the code you'll notice two rare packages [`dstools`](https://github.com/edublancas/dstools) and [`sklearn_evaluation`](https://github.com/edublancas/sklearn-evaluation/).
+The first one is just a collection of functions for loading yaml files and log models to MongoDB, the second one contains tools to evaluate scikit-learn models.
+While both packages are WIP, I made a release for both and published them on PyPI, so they should work without any problem.